 Michael’s story is at a quite young age and in another country but the growth of skin cancer is an issue for men of all ages, across the globe.

 2018 research from the UK’s National Cancer Research Institute highlights the increasing gap.
-Men in the UK are over 60% more likely than women to die from skin cancer, male skin cancer mortality rate has increased by 70% in 30 years.
+Men in the UK are over 60% more likely than women to die from skin cancer, male skin cancer mortality rate has grown by 70% in 30 years.

-NHS data similarly shows that skin cancer in men is growing at twice the rate for women.
+NHS data similarly shows that skin cancer in men is increasing at twice the rate for women.
 Men are also more likely to have multiple skin cancer lesions, or to be diagnosed at a later, harder to treat stage.

 Reversing The Tide

 If there was one message we could see posted in large letters across the nation, that would be not to ignore symptoms.
 Survival rates for melanoma with early treatment are beyond 95%, by stage 4 that falls below 20%.

 Should you have a mole, or lesion which suddenly appears, looks odd, or changes behaviour, see a specialist.
 Making sure the change is spotted is equally important.

 Professional skin cancer screening is a shrewd investment, self checks in between visits make sense.
 As men often develop skin cancer in hard to see places, such as the back, asking a partner, or friend to help with checks is useful.